 This is generally the most cost-effective roof style.
 However, it can only be used for small to medium sized porches on certain types of houses.

 All of these roof styles can be customized with many options.
 You can choose square posts or round columns, an open vaulted ceiling or closed-in ceiling.
 We can add skylights, ceiling fans, recessed lighting, and all types of low-voltage lighting.
 All of these styles can be screened in.
 We have also added some really cool options to our covered decks over the years, including outdoor kitchens, bar tops, benches, planter boxes, and stone pillars to name a few.
-So, if you have an idea or a picture of something that you want included, just let us know.
+So, if you have an idea or a picture of something that you want to be included, just let us know.
 We love to try new things.

-I am a fan of having a covered section of deck, as well as an uncovered section.
+I am a fan of having a covered section of the deck, as well as an uncovered section.
 This will give you the option of sitting in sun on cooler days or staying cooler in the covered area on hot days.
 You can also add some patio heaters to extend the outdoor season.
-Our customers have added a lot of cool features to their covered decks, from ceiling fans and lighting to outdoor TV's.
+Our customers have added a lot of cool features to their covered decks, from ceiling fans and lighting to outdoor TVs.
 All of these things will add to the appeal of your outdoor space.

 If you would like a covered deck but your budget only allows for an uncovered deck, let your deck builder know during the design process.
-For very little extra cost, by adding a few posts and footers, your deck can be designed to support a roof.
+For a very little extra cost, by adding a few posts and footers, your deck can be designed to support a roof.
 In the future, a roof can easily be added without re-doing your existing deck.